Constructs the class and immediately calls load.

 Max descent below the baseline.

 Returns the raw content of the ttf file, if possible.
-This allows you to use OperatingSystemFont to look up fonts that you then pass to things like arsd.game.OpenGlLimitedFont or arsd.nanovega.
+This allows you to use OperatingSystemFont to look up fonts that you then pass to things like arsd.ttf.OpenGlLimitedFont or arsd.nanovega.

 Returns the height of the font.